antvis/G6/packages/site/docs/manual/middle/elements/edges/built-in/loop.en.md

 ### loopCfg

-`loopCfg` is an object that configures the direction, height, and clockwise.
+`loopCfg` is an object that configures the direction, height, and clockwise, connection point start and end position.

 - `position`: The relative position to the source/target node.
 Options: `top`, `top-right`, `right`,`bottom-right`, `bottom`, `bottom-left`, `left`, `top-left`. `top` by default.
 - `dist`: The distance between the keyShape of the source/target node to the highest position of the loop.
 It is equal to the height of the source/target node by default.
 - `clockwise`: Whether to draw the loop clockwisely. `true` by default
+- `pointPadding`: For the offset between the connection point set by a non-circular node and the node center coordinate in the x-axis or y-axis direction, the default value is' 1/4 of the minimum value of node width and height '. *Supported by v4.7.8.*

 Base on the code in [style](#style) section, we add `loopCfg` to `defaultEdge`.<br /> <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*z9dwTZvACcEAAAAAAAAAAABkARQnAQ' width=100 alt='img'/>